voltrue2/gracenode/README.md

 	'/public/',
 	'/asset/'
 ];
-gracenode.router.static('/static', staticFileDirectoryList);
+gracenode.http.static('/static', staticFileDirectoryList);
 ```

 The above example will create routes as:

 **NOTE**: `/public/` directory is **NOT** treated as the document root directory and **IS** present in routed URL.

-When passing more than 1 static file directory paths, **gracenode** router will be routing static files as shown below:
+When passing more than 1 static file directory paths, **gracenode** HTTP router will be routing static files as shown below:

 ```
 GET /static/public/{file path}